-- A. Home/sending Partner school not in session. - B. Field Trips - C. Page or honoree of General Assembly - D. Subpoenaed to testify in court - E. Serving with the National Guard for no more than 10 days - F. Serving with the Civil Air Patrol for up to five days
+- A. Partner school not in session.

+- B. Field Trips

+- C. Page or honoree of General Assembly

+- D. Subpoenaed to testify in court

+- E. Serving with the National Guard for no more than 10 days

 For exempt absences, students will be provided an opportunity to make-up missed schoolwork (where applicable) and/or tests.
 Students who are sponsored by a partner school are expected to abide by the Central Nine calendar and bell schedule.